The Amazing Race 22

-The Amazing Race 22 is the twenty-second season of the American reality television show The Amazing Race.
-It featured eleven teams of two competing in a race around the world.
+The Amazing Race 22 is the twenty-second season of the American reality competition show The Amazing Race.
+Hosted by Phil Keoghan, it featured eleven teams of two, each with a pre-existing relationship, competing in a race around the world to win US$1,000,000.
+This season visited five continents and eleven countries and traveled over 30000 mi during twelve legs.
+Starting in Los Angeles, racers traveled through French Polynesia, New Zealand, Indonesia, Vietnam, Botswana, Switzerland, Germany, Scotland, Northern Ireland, and England before returning to the United States and finishing in the National Capital Region.
+A new twist introduced in this season includes awarding the winners of the first leg two Express Passes, one for them and one to give to another team.
 The season premiered on CBS on February 17, 2013, and the two-hour season finale aired on May 5, 2013.

-Professional hockey players and brothers Bates Battaglia and Anthony Battaglia were the winners of this season, while newlyweds Max Bichler and Katie Kaczor-Bichler finished in second place, and roller derby moms Mona Hinman-Egender and Beth Bandimere finished in third.
+Professional hockey players and brothers Bates Battaglia and Anthony Battaglia were the winners of this season, while newlyweds Max Bichler and Katie Kaczor-Bichler finished in second place, and roller derby moms Mona Hinman-Egender and Beth Bandimere finished in third place.

 Production

 Development and filming

+Filming for this season took started on November 13, 2012.
+On November 18, the show traveled through Christchurch, New Zealand, before leaving for Bali the next day.
+Filming for this season concluded on December 7.
+The route spanned 30000 mi through five different continents, with first-time visits to French Polynesia and Northern Ireland.

 This season was broadcast in the mid-season of the 2012–13 TV schedule.
 In an interview with TV Guide, host Phil Keoghan revealed that the Double Your Money prize introduced in the previous season would not be included in season 22.
 Instead, the twist this season was that the winners of the first leg were awarded two Express Passes: one for themselves and another that had to be given to another team before the end of Leg 4.